RyannDaGreat/rp/README.md

 <img width="3456" height="2084" alt="image" src="https://github.com/user-attachments/assets/18dc9196-7101-40d4-beb6-f8a262370caf" />

 There are several useful tools that I will be adding to documentation in the coming months.

-## ✍️ Closing thought

-RP isn’t “yet another utils lib.”
-It’s a practical environment: a richer standard library, a hybrid REPL/shell (PTerm), and a set of utilities you can depend on for the long haul.